 - Largest corn market in the region, with 9.6 MMT of imports in MY 2020/2021.

-Trade and Market Share Issues
+Trade and Market Share Overview